nicholaskajoh/terna.wtf/README.md

 - Prometheus & Grafana: Collection and visualization of metrics for all the software running in the lab.
 - Elastic Stack: Collection and analysis of logs for all the software running in the lab.
 - Kubernetes: Orchestrator and scheduler, for running custom and third-party apps.
+- Portainer: UI for managing Docker and Kubernetes.
-- Rancher: For managing the Kubernetes cluster.
+- Keepalived: Virtual IP for Kubernetes cluster.

 ## Projects
 - Home lab dashboard (WIP): Overview of all the software running in the lab.